Nuevicsu-Tech/WhizPerfex-WebApp/README.md

 ## Getting Started

-To get started with WhizPerfex, simply download the latest release from the GitHub repository and follow the installation instructions.
-Once installed, you can use the tools in the toolkit to test and optimize your web applications for maximum performance.
+To get started with WhizPerfex, simply clone the repository and follow the installation instructions.
+Once installed, you can use the tools in the application to test and optimize your web applications for maximum performance.

+## Usage

+WhizPerfex is a web application that can be deployed to Vercel or any other hosting service that supports Svelte applications.
+Once deployed, users can visit the website and input the URL of their website to be analyzed.
+The application will then provide a report on the website's performance and offer suggestions for improvement.

 ## Contributing